 Why visit Helsinki?

 Helsinki is the capital and largest city of Finland.
 It is known for its vibrant culture, beautiful archipelago, modern architecture, and high quality of life.
-It is considered as the happiest city to live in the world.
+It is considered the happiest city to live in the world.

 The city has a mix of architectural styles, from neoclassical buildings to modern, innovative designs.
 Some interesting buildings include the Helsinki Cathedral, the Kiasma Museum of Contemporary Art and Temppeliaukio Church (Rock Church).